-Published twice a month, with double issues in January and December (22 issues a year), the MJA covers all the important issues affecting Australian health care, publishing the latest Australian clinical research, evidence-based reviews, clinical practice updates, authoritative medical opinion and debate, and developments within the humanities with respect to medicine.
+The MJA is published twice a month with one issue in January and December (22 issues a year) and covers all the important issues affecting Australian health care.
+The MJA publishes the latest Australian clinical research, evidence-based reviews, medical education, and authoritative medical opinion and debate.
 The MJA encourages comment and debate from readers.

-The MJA is published by the Australasian Medical Publishing Company, which is owned by the Australian Medical Association.
-The MJA Editor is a member of the International Committee of Medical Journal Editors and the World Association of Medical Editors, and the MJA follows these organisations’ guidelines on publishing and editorial issues, including peer review, conflict of interest and confidentiality.
+The MJA is published by the Australasian Medical Publishing Company (AMPCo), which is owned by the Australian Medical Association (AMA).
+The MJA follows the guidelines of the International Committee of Medical Journal Editors and the World Association of Medical Editors on publishing and editorial matters, including peer review, conflict of interest and confidentiality.
+The MJA is a member of the Committee on Publication Ethics.
 The MJA maintains editorial independence, and the views expressed in the Journal are those of the authors.

-Open access to research articles
+Free and open access to research articles

 PRINT ISSN: 0025-729X ONLINE ISSN: 1326-5377